 Created less than five years ago through the combination of old-line New York firms Dewey Ballantine and LeBoeuf, Lamb, Greene & MacRae, Dewey said in documents submitted in conjunction with the Chapter 11 filling that the so-called Great Recession was a major factor in its demise.

 At the same time, the firm acknowledged that its grand ambitions for growth and the lucrative compensation guarantees it doled out to high-profile lateral hires in an effort to achieve those ambitions were also to blame.
-(Monday’s filings state that Dewey entered into 100 contracts to guarantee compensation to partners.
+(Monday’s filings state that Dewey entered into 100 contracts to guarantee compensation to partners, both lateral and legacy.
 “The full extent of the partner compensation arrangements is subject to continuing investigation,” the firm states in one of the documents submitted to the court.)

 For weeks, Dewey’s few remaining leaders had insisted that a bankruptcy filing was a last resort, and that they were doing all they could to avoid such a maneuver.
 A glance at the firm’s grim balance sheet illuminates what a daunting task they faced—and that they knew as of May 2 that closing the firm, in or out of bankruptcy, was inevitable.